 Interior Designing for Your New Timber Frame Home

 It is in the anchor of most homes; the gathering space under your elegantly crafted timber frame where you and your family will interact daily to make memories.
 The main living zone should reflect your lifestyle and your personal idea of comfort.
-To optimize this space for your ideal timber frame home experience, start by asking yourself some basic questions when creating your design.
+To optimize this space for your ideal timber frame home experience, start by asking yourself some basic questions.

 Formal or Informal?

 A formal design is one that separates living and dining rooms, where meals and gatherings are carried out in a formal setting.
 Everyday activities typically take place in the family room.
 Some homes include a breakfast nook off the kitchen for informal eating.

 Informal design combines living room, family room, and eating areas into a single space, often called the great room.
 The room plays host to all forms of eating, entertaining, and socializing.
 There are no areas set aside for formal dining or entertaining.

 Open Space or Compartmentalization?

 Take into consideration the personalities of your family members.
 Are they predominately extroverts, where people recharge by socializing?
 Or are they introverts in need of private space to recharge and rest?
 If it’s a mixture of both, consider defining open spaces with certain furniture or with large archways.

 For a quick and easy way to put your vision to the test, there are model furniture cutout kits and inexpensive home-design software to view possible furniture arrangements.
 Even if you’re after an overall informal design, you can still isolate activities from each other.
 The television, for example, can dominate a space by being central, like a fireplace, or can be set off in one section, leaving the remainder of the great room for other activities.

 “Use a model furniture cutout kit or inexpensive home-design software to test furniture arrangements.”